 Did you use a block quote when referencing five or more lines of text?
 Block quotes are equal with the indentation that establishes the first line of a paragraph.
 Make sure your block quote is single spaced.
 Precede and follow the block quote with a line of space.
 Do not place quotation marks in a block quote unless these appear in the original text.

 Does the Arabic page number (1, 2, etc.) on the first page of the chapter/appendix appear in the bottom center, with subsequent page numbers appearing in the top center?
 Avoid placing a section break at the bottom of the first page to accomplish this page number placement; section breaks only occur at the end of a chapter/appendix.
 See Chapter Sample for more on formatting page numbers.
 If your first page number is incorrect, check to ensure you placed a Section Break (Next Page) at the end of the preceding section/chapter/appendix.

 Avoid references to yourself as the project director.
 Appropriate use of first-person pronouns is permissible.
 See T9, 11.1.7, for more.

+Footnotes:

-Footnotes: Did you properly cite all sources referenced in the text?
+Did you properly cite all sources referenced in the text?

 Are all footnotes formatted in Times New Roman?
 Word often defaults to a different font.
 You may use 10-point or 12-point for your footnotes.
 Choose one footnote text size and use it consistently throughout both the proposal and the report.

 Are your footnotes formatted to fall under the text rather than at the bottom of the page?
 When you format this, apply this action to Whole Document and save.

-Are your footnotes formatted to renumber to 1 in each new section/chapter ?
+Are your footnotes formatted to renumber to 1 in each new section/chapter?
 Footnotes will not renumber to 1 in each new section/chapter appendix without a Section Break (Next Page) in place at the end of each.
 When you format your footnote numbering, apply this action to the Whole Document and save.

 Did you leave extra paragraph returns at the bottom of the page-resulting in extra space between the text and the footnote(s)?
 Go to the Home tab and turn on the \P to identify these easily.
 Instead, if needed, place a page break at the end of the text to send the text to the next page without the extra space.

 Do footnotes fall on the same page on which they are referenced in the text?

 If a continuous separator line (one that stretches across the page) appears at the bottom of a page, see if you placed an extra return at the end of the previous page's footnotes.
 Double click on the footer to activate this section.
 Then delete any extra paragraph returns at the end of the last footnote.

 Are all footnotes separated by a line space?
-No extra space is required below the separator line and the first footnote.
-If a footnote reference in the text falls at the bottom of that page's text, and Word forces the footnote to the next page-with a continuous separator line-you often can fix this be placing a page break at the end of the second-to-the-last line of text.
+No extra space is required below the e separator line and the first footnote.

+If a footnote reference in the text falls at the bottom of that page's text, and Word forces the footnote to the next page-with a continuous separator line-you often can fix this by placing a page break at the end of the second-to-the-last line of text.
 Note that a page break is not the same thing as a section break.

 Do all footnotes end with a period?

 Are all footnotes indented like a paragraph, with additional lines of text left-aligned?

 Turabian 9 discourages the use of ibid.
 Instead, use an author-title, short-form note.
 See T9, 16.2, for more.

 Do you include the two-letter state postal code-TX, LA, MI, for example-after all US publication cities?
-3 Bibliography: Are the first lines of bibliography entries aligned to the left margin, with subsequent line indented over a half inch? es Did you include the two-letter state postal code-TX, LA, MI, for example-after all publication cities?
-One Last Time: Did you ask a friend to double check your contents page references to ensure accuracy?
-Did you ask a friend to double check your page numbers to ensure accuracy?
-Did you save your final copy by date in a way that is significant to you moving forward? ?